thenetcircle/dino/docs/md/api.md

         }
     }

-It is also possible to specify ACLs for a room while creating it, but adding object.attachments as in `set_acl` event:
+It is also possible to specify ACLs for a room while creating it, but adding `object.attachments` as in the `set_acl`
+event:

     {
         "target": {